nawabahmadreshi/documentation/pages/features/journeys.md

 </script>
 {% endhighlight %}

 Note, calling `banner()` will also override the custom deep link parameters on the Journey that gets shown on that site.
-The actually banner will not be displayed when a Journey is shown, but the deep link data will be used.
+The actual banner will not be displayed when a Journey is shown, but the deep link data will be used.
 This is done to make it easy to migrate from the banner to Journeys.

-## Web To App Routing Without Journeys
+## Web to App Routing without Journeys

 If you maintain a mobile website, Branch allows you to deep link mobile visitors directly into your app, or easily and automatically give them the option of downloading it.
 Here's a diagram that describes how it works:

 {% image src='/img/pages/features/website-to-app-routing/deepview-websdk-routing.png' center full alt='Deepviews web routing' %}

-### Open app if installed
+### Open App if Installed

 Add the following code somewhere inside the `<head></head>` tags on your website and customize the [link parameters]({{base.url}}/getting-started/configuring-links) to suit your needs.